School Gyrls

-The School Gyrls (briefly known as Forever) were an American girl group formed in 2008.
+The School Gyrls (briefly known as Forever) were an American girl group that debuted in 2009.
 They were signed to Nick Cannon's NCredible Entertainment.
 The group starred in an eponymous movie that premiered on Nickelodeon on February 21, 2010.
 The group's self-titled debut album was released on March 23, 2010.
 The album peaked at number 118 on the Billboard 200 albums chart, and was preceded by the singles "Something Like a Party" and "Get Like Me".
-After the commercial success of their film and their single "Something Like A Party", the group released another movie called "A Very School Gyrls Holla-Day", which was followed with a second studio album of the same name.
+Later that year, the group released another movie called "A Very School Gyrls Holla-Day", which coincided with the release of the album of the same name.
 Shortly after this, two of the group's original members Mandy Rain and Jacque Pyles, decided to leave to pursue solo careers.
 They were replaced by Brittany Oaks and Natalie Aguero.

-After all the line up changes, the group decided to change their name to "Forever" (stylized as FOREVER) to reflect members' more mature appearance.
+After all the line up changes, the group decided to change their name to Forever (stylized in all uppercase) to reflect members' more mature appearance.
 Following the name change, remaining members Rae Bello, Sade Austin, and Monica Parales left as well, and the group disbanded.